These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 Cambodia reported its first case of coronavirus — a 60-year-old Chinese man who flew into the country from Wuhan with three family members.
 They tested negative for the virus, according to a Ministry of Information statement.
 The man’s condition was stable and he only showed mild symptoms, it said.

+The province of Ontario has announced its fourth case of novel coronavirus.
+The woman arrived in Canada from China, and sought medical attention on February 21.
+She tested positive for the virus on February 23.

-British Columbia’s Ministry of Health has announced a sixth case of novel coronavirus in the province.
+On February 21, British Columbia’s Ministry of Health announced a sixth case of novel coronavirus in the province.

 According to a joint statement issued by the ministry, the case is a woman in her 30s, who is presumed positive based on local testing, and samples have been sent to the National Microbiology Laboratory (NML) in Winnipeg for final confirmation.